dcyr/LandisSiteSimulations/Vignettes/landisSiteVignette_BSE_4223.md

-# Boreal Shield East - Softwood Boreal
+# Boreal Shield East - Mixedwood Boreal
 Dominic Cyr
 Updated on May 26 2016